Rafonn/Chatbot-project-FullStack/README.md

 # AI Chatbot Platform

+##Important: The aplication is now using C# API, available here: https://github.com/Rafonn/WS-API

 An intelligent chatbot platform that combines modern web technologies to deliver interactive conversations and data-driven insights.
 You can transfer from online research to internal research.
-It features a **Next.js frontend**, a **Node.js backend** for database communication, **Python services** for OpenAI-powered responses and analytics, and **SQL Server** for persistent storage.
+It features a **Next.js frontend**, a **C# backend** for database communication, **Python services** for OpenAI-powered responses and analytics, and **SQL Server** for persistent storage.

 ---